 All about the Lucid Air

-The Lucid Air has an estimatedn On The Road Price (OTR) of £65,000.
+The Lucid Air has an estimated On The Road Price (OTR) of £150,000.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The Lucid Air is eligible for the Plug-In Car Grant (PICG) of £4,500.
-The grant will be applied to the final invoice price of the car.
-The OTR Price including the PICG for the Lucid Air is £60,500.

 Drivetrain and Performance

 The Lucid Air is a full electric vehicle (BEV).
-The estimated maximum power of the Lucid Air is 300 kW (402 hp).
-The estimated maximum torque is 443 lb-ft.
-The Lucid Air is rear wheel drive and can accelerate from 0 to 62 miles per hour in an estimated 5.0 seconds.
-The estimated top speed is 140 mph.
+The maximum power of the Lucid Air is 805 kW (1080 hp).
+The maximum torque is .
+The Lucid Air is all wheel drive and can accelerate from 0 to 62 miles per hour in an estimated 2.8 seconds.
+The top speed is 168 mph.

 Battery and Charging

 Rapid charging is possible through a CCS connection (expected).
-The maximum rapid charge power is 150 kW, which charges the battery from 10% to 80% in around 25 minutes.
-A rapid charge like this will add about 160 miles of range.
+The maximum rapid charge power is 300 kW.
+The battery can't be charged continuously at this power.
+In an average rapid charge session the average charge power will be around 240 kW.
+This charges the battery from 10% to 80% in around 25 minutes.
+A rapid charge like this will add about 280 miles of range.

 The Lucid Air emits no CO2 during driving.
 This only includes direct emissions from the vehicle itself.
 The energy needed to charge the battery might have been (partly) generated by the use of fossil fuels.
 Vehicles with an internal combustion engine will always emit CO2 during driving.
 Additionally, CO2 is emitted during the production and transport of fossil fuels.